pi-hole/pi-hole/CONTRIBUTING.md

 <h3>Procedure</h3>

  <h4>Before filing an issue:</h4>
 <ul>
-  <li>Attempt to replicate and document the problem, to ensure that it wasn't a coincidental incident.
+  <li>Attempt to replicate and document the problem, to ensure that it wasn't a coincidental incident.</li>

-  <li>Check to make sure your feature suggestion isn't already present within the project.
+  <li>Check to make sure your feature suggestion isn't already present within the project.</li>

-  <li>Check the pull requests tab to ensure that the bug doesn't have a fix in progress.
+  <li>Check the pull requests tab to ensure that the bug doesn't have a fix in progress.</li>

-  <li>Check the pull requests tab to ensure that the feature isn't already in progress.
+  <li>Check the pull requests tab to ensure that the feature isn't already in progress.</li>
 </ul>

 <h4>Before submitting a pull request:</h4>